 One limitation is that it’s not possible to have multiple S-Poly connections feeding into a single S-Poly input.
 But it is OK to have an S-Poly output feeding multiple S-Poly inputs.
 (So many to one bad.
 One to many good).

-To help problem solving, if you accidentally plug a regular polyphonic output into an S-Poly input or multiple S-Poly cables into an S-Poly input the colored ring will change from green to red to indicate an error.
+To help with problem solving, if you accidentally plug a regular Poly output into an S-Poly input or multiple S-Poly cables into an S-Poly input the colored ring will change from green to red to indicate an error.

 Other applications you will encounter are the use of S-Poly connections to transmit scales, chords and grooves between modules.

-Scales and chords both use the same basic arrangement with the first channel carrying a voltage that indicates the number of additional channels used.
+Scale and chord signals are interchangeable in LSSP as both use the same basic arrangement with the first channel carrying a voltage that indicates the number of additional channels used to carry pitch information.

-So a three note chord will have channel 1 set to 3 volts and then channels 2, 3 and 4 will carry the pitch voltages for the bass , middle and high notes of the chord.
+So a three note chord will have channel 1 set to 3 volts and then channels 2, 3 and 4 will carry the pitch voltages for the three notes of the chord.

 Similarly, scale signals use the first channel to indicate the number of notes in the scale and subsequent channels to specify their pitches.
 (Note this allows scales to use micro-tuning if required).